The Path to High Performing SQL Queries

 Temporary Tables

 Instead of processing an intricate SQL statement which may involve many different tables with a big relation chain over and over again, the results can initially be written in a temporary table which then will be shown to the user.
-After he concluded all modifications, the data can be compared and eventually written back in the appropriate tables.
-Besides better performance, this approach provides the advantage of being able to draw on a temporary data state when it comes to debugging.
+After the user concludes all modifications, the data can be compared and eventually written back in the appropriate tables.
+Besides a possible performance improvement, this approach provides the advantage of being able to draw on a temporary data state when it comes to debugging.

 A guiding principle regarding the application of temporary tables is the characteristic that no productive data should be affected while operating with this method.
 Consequently, the content of these type of tables should always be considered as erasable at any time due to its intermediate purpose.